hirosystems/docs/docs/build-apps/authentication.md

 }
 ```

-`showConnect` triggers the display of a modal that initiates the authentication process for users, one in which they'll authenticate with a _Secret Key_ that's used to encrypt their private data.
+`showConnect` triggers the display of a modal dialog that initiates the authentication process for users, one in which they'll authenticate with a _Secret Key_ that's used to encrypt private data.

 ![Modal displayed by showConnect function](/img/todos-get-started.png)

 The `showConnect` function accepts a number of properties within a parameter object such as:

-- The app's `name` and `icon`: provided as strings comprising the `appDetails` object property.
+- The app's `name` and `icon`: provided as strings containing the `appDetails` object property.
-- The `redirectTo` string: used to provide a URL to which the user should be redirected upon successful authentication.
+- The `redirectTo` string:  upon successful authentication, provides a URL to redirect the user.
 The `onFinish` callback serves a similar purpose by handling successful authentication within a context of a popup window.
 - The `userSession` object initiated above.

-Once the user selects the button presented in this modal, they are passed to the Stacks Wallet for authenticator with the `authRequest` token as a GET parameter.
-From there they can confirm authentication and generate a new _Secret Key_ or Stacks identity before doing so, as needed before coming back to the app.
+Once the user selects the button presented in this modal, the user is passed to the Stacks Wallet.
+Next, the user is authenticated with the `authRequest` token as a GET parameter.
+The user can now generate a new _Secret Key_ or Stacks identity before coming back to the app.

 ## Handle pending authentication

-Unless the user has confirmed authentication within the context of a popup window, they will get redirected back to the app via the `redirectTo` address provided above, at which point the app needs to handle the pending authentication state using the `authResponse` value provided as a GET parameter:
+Once the user is authenticated using the popup window, the user is redirected back to the app via the `redirectTo` address provided above.
+The app needs to handle the pending authentication state using the `authResponse` value provided as a GET parameter:

 ```jsx
 import { AppConfig, UserSession, showConnect } from "@stacks/connect";